folutade/KnowThatYouAnointed/content/posts/the-party.md

 #### "I'm seein' ghosts, blackin' out, relapsin' one thought at a time" > Seeing ghosts

-* Kendricks spiritual trials and physical tests seem to push him to the point where he is "seeing ghosts."
+* Kendrick's spiritual trials and physical tests seem to push him to the point where he is "seeing ghosts."

-* On “Mother I Sober”, the pivotal track from *Mr. Morale & the Big Steppers*, Kendrick mentioned seeing the ghost of his maternal grandmother as he struggled to break a generation curse through therapy.
+* On “Mother I Sober,” the pivotal track from *Mr. Morale & the Big Steppers*, Kendrick mentioned seeing the ghost of his maternal grandmother as he struggled to break a generational curse through therapy.

   * ***My mother's mother followed me for years in her afterlife
   Starin' at me on back of some buses**, I wake up at night